 Notes: This study identified the type of financial report and method of accounting for 3,053 of the 3,069 county governments.
 Conn., R.I. and parts of Alaska, Mass. and Va. have counties or county-equivalents with no county governments (marked in grey).
 County governments from which NACo could not retrieve financial statements by November 2015 are also marked in grey.
 County financial statements classified as "State Financial Reporting & OCBOA" represent county financial reports that use state regulated statement format and alternative methods of accounting to GAAP.
-"Basic Financial Statements & OCBOA" indicate counties that use GASB approved financial statement format, but use alternative methods of accounting to GAAP.
-Reports classified as "Basic Financial Statement & Accrual" use GASB approved financial statement format, but use alternative methods of accounting to GAAP.
-Reports classified as "Basic Financial Statement & Accrual" use GASB approved financial statement format and method of accounting to GAAP.
+"Basic Financial Statements & OCBOA" indicate counties that use GASB approved financial statement format, but use alternative methods of accounting to GAAP Reports classified as "Basic Financial Statement & Accrual" use GASB approved financial statement format and method of accounting.

 2 STATE SPECIFIC RULES FOR FINANCIAL REPORTING ARE THE STANDARD FOR ABOUT A FIFTH OF COUNTY GOVERNMENTS.

 GASB standards are predominant among county governments, with almost three-quarters (71 percent) of counties reporting their annual financial information in the format of basic financial statements and on an accrual basis of accounting, as of November 2015 (See Appendix for more information of GASB standards on the format of the financial report and method of accounting).
-Large counties - with more than 500,000 residents - are the most likely to follow GAAP for annual financial reporting (92 percent of large counties).
-The majority of counties of smaller sizes - 87 percent of mid-sized counties, with populations between 50,000 and 500,000 and 64 percent of small counties, with less than 50,000 residents - also apply GASB standards.
+Large counties - with more than 500,000 residents - are the most likely to follow GAAP for annual financial reporting (92 percent of the 126 large counties).
+The majority of counties of smaller sizes - 87 percent of medium sized counties, with populations between 50,000 and 500,000 and 64 percent of small counties, with less than 50,000 residents - also apply GASB standards.

-ALMOST A FIFTH OF COUNTIES FOLLOW STATE SPECIFIC FINANCIAL REPORTING STANDARDS.
+ALMOST A FIFTH

+OF COUNTIES

+FOLLOW STATE

+SPECIFIC FINANCIAL

+REPORTING

+STANDARDS.